k5342/shuffle-bot/README.md

 # shuffle-bot
-An awesome shuffling team bot for discord.
+An awesome discord bot to make shuffled teams.

 ## Usage
 After connecting to any voice channel on your server, simply type following command on your text channels to make teams.